Home | Volume 49 | Article number 53

 In terms of region of primary residence and/or work, most participants (88.4%) were from, and/or worked in the African region, followed by North America (8.2%) and Europe (1.4%) (Figure 2).
 Four percent of all participants reported living and working in both Africa and North America.
 The pie chart shows regional representation at the workshop; some participants lived or worked in more than one region, with each recorded separately.
 There were no participants from Oceania.
 At the country level, South Africa had the most representation (57%) among all participants, which is expected given that the conference was held in Cape Town.
 Eswatini (6.3%), Namibia (5.5%), Zimbabwe (4.7%), Kenya (3.9%), and Uganda (3.9%) rounded up the top six African countries by participant representation (Figure 3).
 Among the six non-African countries reported, the USA was represented by nine (60%) of 15 participants, two for the United Kingdom (13.3%), and one each (6.7%) for Haiti, Malaysia, France, and Switzerland (not displayed).

-The highest-ranked public policy barriers included delayed approval and challenges with procurement, availability, and centralized distribution of LA ART on a national level.
+The highest-ranked public policy barriers included delayed approval and challenges with procurement, availability, and centralized distribution of LA ART at national levels.
 To mitigate these barriers, the groups prioritized several strategies including clear national and World Health Organization (WHO) recommendations on the use of LA ART, patent-free in-country production, use of generic or subsidized reduced-cost CAB/RPV, and decentralization of LA ART procurement and delivery services.
 Further supportive public policy strategies proposed included close monitoring and evaluation of treatment outcomes and applying lessons learned from testing and immunization campaigns in the COVID-19 pandemic response.
 Prominent barriers at the community level included negative cultural norms and beliefs around injections and the use/promotion of local traditional medicines instead of ART for HIV treatment.
 To address this challenge, groups highlighted the need for early community awareness and engagement, education and support, participation and advocacy, and importantly, decentralization of LA ART within the community.

 The highest number of ranked barriers was at the institutional/organizational level (Figure 4) and included a lack of confident and competent personnel to administer injections and track and support AY on ART.
 In addition, the complex logistics of drug storage and delivery and the expected increased clinic visit burden were cited as barriers affecting healthcare providers and facilities.
-The proposed solutions included pieces of training, development of standard operating procedures, integration of LA ART within oral ART programs and other medical services, and optimized secured procurement and transportation of the LA drugs.
+The proposed solutions included periodic provider training, development of standard operating procedures, integration of LA ART within oral ART programs and other medical services, and optimized secured procurement and transportation of the LA drugs.

 Misinformation, misconceptions, and myths about LA ART were prominent barriers at the interpersonal and individual levels.
 Participants emphasized youth participation and advocacy, and engaging peer advocates for service delivery using intensive case management models.
 The themes of “equitable access” and “choices of ART” were cross-cutting at the individual and interpersonal levels for all six groups.
 Other cross-cutting themes were the high cost of LA ART, and the need for funding and sustainability of LA ART programs once established.